 - The patient doesn’t possess the dexterity to adequately clean the tooth.

-- The tooth holds little dental importance (like in regard to function or future treatment planning).
+- The tooth holds little dental importance (like in regard to function or future dental work).

 - The patient prefers extraction.

-When might a filling be placed instead of extracting a decayed wisdom tooth?
+B) When should a wisdom tooth’s cavity be filled instead of extracting the tooth?

 - Has adequate access to the tooth.